SC

 The Right Way to Price Your Services

 Many new consultants make the mistake of pricing themselves like an employee.
-They look at what an employee in the same role earns per hour and charge that.
+They look at what an employee in the same role earns per hour and charge that — ignoring the true labor cost of running an independent practice.
 This almost always leads to undercharging.

-A solid consulting rate starts with your break-even number — the minimum you must charge to cover all costs and hit your income goal — and then adds a profit buffer to keep the business sustainable.
+A solid consulting rate starts with your break-even number — the minimum you must charge to cover all costs and hit your income goal — and then adds a profit buffer to keep your business budget sustainable.

 Pricing MethodBased On